 (E) Demand.
-Provide a comprehensive evaluation of the need for the proposed housing for the Development as a whole and_each Unit type by number of Bedrooms proposed and rent restriction category within the defined market areas using the most current census and demographic data available.
+Provide a comprehensive evaluation of the need for the proposed housing within the defined market areas using the most current census and demographic data available.

 (i) Demographics.

 (I) Population.
 Provide population and household figures, supported by actual demographics, for a five-year period with the year of application as the base year.